 Due to potential explosion hazards and the specific statues and regulations associated with UST decommissioning, USTs require special consideration when encountered at a WSDOT site.
-When a contractor encounters a UST, WSDOT policy is for the contractor to stop work in the immediate area and notify the WSDOT Project Engineer (PE).
-The PE will initiate the Construction ECAP.
+When a contractor encounters an unknown UST, WSDOT policy is for the contractor to stop work in the immediate area and notify the WSDOT Project Engineer (PE).

 Ecology has the authority over all "regulated" USTs in Washington State pursuant to Chapter 173-360 WAC.
-Some USTs are exempt in accordance with WAC 173-360-110, but may be regulated by local agencies.
-WSDOT or the contractor must contact the local fire marshal, health department, and planning department to determine local requirements.
+Some USTs are exempt in accordance with WAC 173-360-0110, but may be regulated by local agencies.
+WSDOT or the contractor will need to contact the local fire marshal, health department, and planning department to determine local requirements.